jixprotiger/Dockersploit/README.md

 - Make sure you have Docker daemon running and have permission to run Docker, and you are good to go!

 ## Guide
+To list all the available CVEs that is available to Dockersploit, use -l flag.
+For example: ./dockersploit.py -l To run, just use the -c flag followed by the CVE code, for example: ./dockersploit.py -c CVE-2012-1823 To stop the running container, use the -d flag.
+For example: ./dockersploit.py -d CVE-2012-1823